Guidance for health care providers, long-term care homes, and retirement homes (COVID-19)

 - Helpful links

 The Province of Ontario has announced that the COVID-19 vaccine distribution implementation plan (Government of Ontario) will rollout in three phases.
-Phase 1 will begin with identified priority groups including health care workers in hospitals; staff, residents, and essential caregivers in long-term care home and retirement homes; other congregate care settings; and remote Indigenous communities.
+Phase 1 began with identified priority groups including health care workers in hospitals; staff, residents, and essential caregivers in long-term care home and retirement homes; other congregate care settings; and remote Indigenous communities.

 For a complete list of resources to support planning and implementation of a COVID-19 vaccination, please review our COVID-19 Vaccine Clinic Communications in a Box.